Our practice hosts the following services and clinics:

 Diabetic patients need to have a comprehensive review of their condition annually.
 Also, at the routine six-monthly review, the doctor may decide to make slight changes to the medication regime.

-- Additional InformationDr Newark carries out all minor surgical procedures by appointment, usually on a Friday afternoon at Buckden.
-Other Doctors carry out cryoclinic procedures (liquid nitrogen freezing) to eradicate warts and skin lesions.
+- Additional InformationDr Fargnoli, Dr Newark & Dr Rizkallah carriy out minor surgical procedures by appointment, usually on a Friday afternoon at Buckden.
+Other Doctors carry out cryoclinic procedures (liquid nitrogen freezing) to eradicate warts and skin lesions as deemed appropriate.

 - Additional InformationYou cannot book these directly but have to be referred onto them.
 Your doctor may well refer you to these clinics if necessary for an opinion, particularly if you have difficult dermatology problems or need special medication.
 Private dermatology work is undertaken on a strict case-by-case basis.